trinajstica/baNotes/README.md

 Usage

 - Run `baNotes` after installation or start from your desktop environment.
-The app stores notes as simple `.txt` files.
+The app stores notes in `.txt` files located in a user configuration directory.
+Files are either plain text or encoded in the BA-RICH-V1 "enriched" format (used to persist editor formatting).

 License